solaranamnesis/Karl-Wilhelm-von-Gumbel/Bayern-Steinmeteoriten/full-text-english.md

 3\. larger and smaller flattened, angular masses, some of a dark brown, others of a darker color, which differ from those due to their shimmery quality and greater hardness,

-4\. here and there one detects cubical granules and translucent flakes of a yellowish color and with a glassy luster, looking like quartz, though not possessing the hardness of quartz,
+4\. here and there one detects cubic granules and translucent flakes of a yellowish color and with a glassy luster, looking like quartz, though not possessing the hardness of quartz,

 5\. also white grains of an erratic form are sprinkled, some of which are over three linie thick,